 Ch 3, problems 8 & 10.
 Ch 4, problem #14 (by hand, using the computational formula) & Ch.
 4, #16.
 You will do #16 a total of three times.
 Do it first by hand, showing all steps and using definitional formula (step 1) and then again using SPSS (use SPSS to find the mean, sample variance, and standard deviation for the data - step 2).
-NOTE: SPSS will automatically treat the data as a sample, not a population.
-Finally, do it again using SPSS, but change the numbers around until you have a data set with the SAME mean and n, but twice the sample variance as the original data set (use trial and error method!).
+NOTE: SPSS will automatically treat the data as a \sample,\ not a population, this is okay.
+Finally, do it again using SPSS, but change the numbers around until you have a data set with the SAME mean and n, but twice the sample variance as the original data set (use trial and error method, and the definition of variance to help you!).
 Include output from SPSS showing the mean, variance, & sd for original and altered data sets, annotate to clarify which parts of the printout go with steps 2 & 3, and include the numbers in the altered data set you created for step 3.